2021 Omloop Het Nieuwsblad (women's race)

-The 16th running of the Omloop Het Nieuwsblad women's race in Belgium was held on 27 February 2021.
-Widely regarded as the start of the Classics season, it was a 1.Pro event on the women's international calendar, part of the UCI Women's ProSeries.
+The 2021 Omloop Het Nieuwsblad was the 16th edition of the women's Omloop Het Nieuwsblad road cycling one-day race which was held on 27 February.
+The race was a 1.Pro event on the women's international calendar, part of the UCI Women's ProSeries.
 The race followed a similar route to that of the men's race, but was shorter and more straightforward at only 124.4 km, starting in Ghent and finishing in Ninove.
 For the first time, the women's race finished an hour after the men's race, allowing for the final hour to be broadcast live on television.

 The race was won by Dutch rider Anna van der Breggen of for the second time.

 Teams

 Twenty-four teams, made up of all nine UCI Women's WorldTeams and fifteen UCI Women's Continental Teams, participated in the race.
 Each team entered a squad of six riders for a total of 144 riders, of which 111 finished.